xtuml/erebus/README.md

     * `get_log_file_url` - The url of the endpoint that requests are sent to receive a named log file for a specified PV domain.
 Defaults to `http://host.docker.internal:9000/download/log-file`
 * Config relating to sending files to the HTTP server
     * `pv_send_url` - The url of the endpoint that requests are sent to to upload events for reception and verification.
 Defaults to `http://host.docker.internal:9000/upload/events`
     * `pv_send_as_pv_bytes` - Boolean indicating whether to send data as pv bytes (True) or not (False).
-This will add a byte array of length 4 in big endian of the integer size of the sent payload in bytes
+If the final destination is the kafka ingestion by the PV this should be set to True otherwise it should just be set to False.
+If set to True this will split all sent files into discrete json events and will add a byte array of length 4 in big endian of the integer size of the sent payload in byte.
     * `pv_send_job_defs_url` - The url of the endpoint that requests are sent to to upload job definitions to.
 Defaults to `http://host.docker.internal:9000/upload/job-definitions`
 * Config that is dependent on the config set on the Protocol Verifier
     * `pv_config_update_time` - The amount of time to wait for the uploaded job definition to be seen by the Protocol Verifier.
 Defaults to `60` (seconds).
 This should be greater than the field `SpecUpdateRate` of the PV